What Is The Best Music Composer Program?Posted by Ben Heckler

-For electronic music I will go to Ableton since it allows me to get my ideas down fast and has a ton of built in sounds that are great.
+For electronic music, I will go to Ableton Live since it allows me to get my ideas down fast and has a ton of built in sounds that are great.

-For recording my band I will use Pro Tool, since for mixing it is my favorite tool.
+For recording my band I will use Pro Tools, since for mixing it is my favorite tool.
 I load in all my plugins and can tweak things very quickly.

 My advice to you is to use trial and demo versions of programs prior to buying them and get a feel of which one works for you.